Two-dimensional CdX (X = Se, Te) nanosheets: controlled synthesis and their photoluminescence properties†

-Two-dimensional (2D) CdX (X=Se, Te) nanosheets are one of potentiol candidates for novel optoelectronic applications.
-Herein, the Oleic Acid (OA), Stearic Acid (SA) and typical Cd precursor were chosed to synthesize high quality 2D CdX nanosheets.
-Their unique absorption (or excitation) and photoluminescence (PL) properties have been studied.
-The PL profiles are differentiated as band-edge and trap-states PL.
-These strap-states emanated from the intrinsic surface defect sites (Cd2+ or Se2-).
-The intrinsic defect sites generated because of the bonding termination at the surface of the nanosheets.
-A complex formed by the Cd-interstitial (Cdi-VCd) acts as a donor-acceptor pair according to Prener-Williams model and accountable for large Stokes-shifted trap-states PL peak.
-Our experimental findings imply that these surface trap-states follow the Configurational-Coordinates model.
-Inevitably, the PL dynamics of CdSe nanosheets strongly depend on the surface trap-states in addition to their size and shape.
+Two-dimensional (2D) CdX (X = Se, Te) nanosheets are potential candidates for novel optoelectronic applications.
+Herein, oleic acid (OA), stearic acid (SA) and typical Cd precursors were chosen to synthesize high-quality 2D CdX nanosheets.
+Their unique absorption (or excitation) and photoluminescence (PL) properties were studied.
+The PL profiles are differentiated as band-edge and trap-state PL.
+These trap-states emanated from the intrinsic surface defect sites (Cd2+ or Se2−).
+The intrinsic defect sites were generated because of the bonding termination at the surface of the nanosheets.
+A complex formed by the Cd-interstitial (Cdi–VCd) acts as a donor–acceptor pair according to the Prener–Williams model and is accountable for the large Stokes-shifted trap-state PL peak.
+Our experimental findings imply that these surface trap-states follow the configurational coordinates model.
+Inevitably, the PL dynamics of CdSe nanosheets depend strongly on the surface trap-states in addition to their size and shape.

 - This article is part of the themed collection: 2019 Journal of Materials Chemistry C HOT Papers